cthom055/AttractorSynth/README.md

-# SpringSynth
+# AttractorSynth
-Sonified Verlet Spring Simulation - using ofxMaxim and ofxImGui
+Sonification of a Chaotic attractor

 ## Description:
-Contains custom PointMass and Link classes - each pointmass acts as a doubly linked list and is connected to one or two other pointmasses via a link.
-Each pointmass can be anchored or free, and has an oscillator, where frequency is determined by distance to the nearest anchor to the power of frequency ratio supplied by user.
-Similarly with FM frequency and Modulation index.
+Utilises Transform Feedback

 ## Install:
--Built with openframeworks of_v20161230_vs_nightly build, though any recent version will work.
+-Built with openframeworks of_v20161230_vs_nightly build **important** only the nightly build seems to support transform feedback, use this instead of the main branch.
 -Requires [ofxMaxim]( https://github.com/micknoise/Maximilian ) and [ofxImGui]( https://github.com/jvcleave/ofxImGui )
+-All other libraries are header only and are included.
--tested on Windows only, but should work on OSX.
+-tested on Windows VS 2015 only, this should work on OSX but only if the openframeworks transform feedback example in 'examples/gl' also works for your computer.